XaviOli/casa-de-chaupi/README.md

 # What is this app about?

-Personalized cards in three-dimensional technique format, with the engineering of paper, like the books we had as children.
+Personalized cards in three-dimensional technique format, with the paper engineering, like the books we had as children.

 Where we get really surprise watching the movements of the pages.